Do you want to avoid google penalties on your WordPress website?

 Make Your Site is Mobile-friendly

 Back in 2018, Google announced its intention to more actively cater to an important part of its user base – the mobile market.
-Its search algorithms were modified to reflect this, and as a result, mobile-friendly pages got a leg up when it comes to ranking.
+The Search algorithms are modified to reflect a result which legs up.
 This is something you should definitely take into consideration when you plan your SEO.